tilezen/vector-datasource/CONTRIBUTING.md

 Most **content changes** (eg: adding a new kind of feature) only require a database modification.
 Content changes are configured using YAML files which specify which database features are "filtered" and outputed in tiles.
 The location for these content filters is in the `yaml/` directory, for example: [pois.yaml](yaml/pois.yaml).

 Some preexisting feature filters are configured using an older raw SQL format in `jinja` files in the `queries/` directory.
 This older syntax is still helpful to select multiple feature properties across many kinds of features at once.
-Generally perform maintenance on pre-existing filters or migrate them to the newer YAML format.
 For example, [pois.jinja](queries/pois.jinja).

+<div class='alert-message'>Generally perform maintenance on pre-existing jinja filters or optionally migrate them to the newer YAML format.</div>

 Additionally, the root `queries.yaml` specifies which `jinja` file to use per layer, and also specifies post-processing via Python transforms.